Browns Landing in Port Orange

 Jon's Current Read

 "Browns Landing is a low-density, large-lot single-family enclave in west Port Orange, set on historic hammock land at the corner of Spruce Creek Boulevard and Taylor Road.
-The read is privacy and acreage close to town: oversized, often wooded homesites with custom homes, in a tranquil setting that is still minutes from Port Orange shopping, top schools, and Interstate 95.
+The read is privacy and acreage close to town: oversized, often wooded homesites with custom homes, in a tranquil setting that is still minutes from Port Orange shopping, public schools, and Interstate 95.
 The trade is that this is a premium, low-inventory enclave, so buyers price off the specific home, the lot size and trees, and whether they are buying in the established section or the newer Estates phase."

 Jon Brooks, founder, Momentum Realty · Updated June 2026